Ford Puma vs Ford Territory

 Spec Puma Territory

-Generation First generation Puma in South Africa First generation Territory in South Africa
+Generation First generation Puma in South Africa First-generation South African Territory, 2026 update

-Facelift History New model introduced in South Africa Recently introduced with modern design and technology
+Facelift History New model introduced in South Africa 2026 South African design and equipment update

 Spec Puma Territory